lrdj/cc/_posts/2025-08-26-claire-shipman-is-still-there.md

 Amen.

-_My personal take is that "you're part of it" like West Berlin was in West Germany..._
+_My personal take is that "you're part of it" with a security checkpoint at 116th street is more like West Berlin was in West Germany..._